donatorsky/go-validator/README.md

 **Options:**

-- `InRuleWithComparator(comparator Comparator)`: sets custom elements comparator. `comparator` receives an input value and each element of `values`, one at a time.
+- `NotInRuleWithComparator(comparator Comparator)`: sets custom elements comparator. `comparator` receives an input value and each element of `values`, one at a time.
-- `InRuleWithoutAutoDereference()`: disables automatic dereference of a value, i.e. `values` will be compared against the exact input value which may be a pointer.
+- `NotInRuleWithoutAutoDereference()`: disables automatic dereference of a value, i.e. `values` will be compared against the exact input value which may be a pointer.

 **Applies to:**

+- `nil`: passes with auto-dereference enabled.
+Otherwise, fails when present in `values`.
-Any value.
-Passes only when a value does not exist in `values`, optionally using custom `comparator`.
+- `comparable`: passes only when a value does not exist in `values`, optionally using custom `comparator`.
-When auto dereference is enabled (and it is by default), `nil` value will pass validation.
+- `any`: passes.

 **Modifies output:**